-Tenant Selection Plan Development
+Tenant Selection Plan

 The Owner/Manager must have a written tenant selection plan that is readable and accessible to applicants.
 It must be made available to applicants before they apply and/or pay an application fee.
-The Owner/Manager must provide meaningful access to the information for people with Limited English proficiency and people with disabilities.
-The Owner/Manager must ensure the affordable property and Tenant Selection Plan (TSP) is in compliance with the Affirmative Fair Housing Marketing Plan (AFHMP) established by the RARHP.
+The Owner/Manager must provide meaningful access to the information for people with limited English proficiency and people with disabilities.
+The Owner/Manager must ensure the affordable property and TSP is in compliance with the property's Affirmative Fair Housing Marketing Plan (AFHMP) and City of Boulder AFHMP.

-The TSP should describe the methods and procedures for taking applications and screening applicants for the property.
+The Tenant Selection Plan should describe the methods and procedures for taking applications and screening applicants for the property.
 Tenant selection procedures should identify the criteria that will be used to select tenants.
-The Owner/Manager must adopt and follow written tenant selection policies and criteria that: